Subspace Methods for 3-Parameter Eigenvalue Problems: Concluding Remarks

 We have introduced a Jacobi--Davidson method (Algorithm~\ref{alg:jd}) and a subspace iteration method (Algorithm~\ref{alg3}) that restarts the subspace at every iteration for the 3-parameter eigenvalue problem.
 Matlab implementations are available in package \texttt{MultiParEig} \cite{BorMC1}.
 The Jacobi--Davidson method is especially well-suited to locate eigenvalues close to a prescribed target.
 This method seems to perform well in practice also to locate eigenvalues $(\lambda,\mu,\eta)$ whose $\eta$ components are close to a prescribed target, while the proposed subspace iteration method is specifically designed for this task.
 Numerical experiments indicate that when the eigenvalues are targeted based on their $\eta$ components, both methods are very good at locating exterior eigenvalues and mildly interior eigenvalues, but both methods struggle to compute interior eigenvalues.

-Based on the numerical experiments, it is not possible to draw a clear conclusion regarding the efficiency of the methods.
+Based on the numerical experiments, it is not possible to draw a clear conclusion regarding the efficiency of the methods in comparison to each other.
 In some of the numerical results reported, the Jacobi--Davidson method exhibits better performance in terms of efficiency, in others the subspace iteration method appears better.
 To this end, the choice of the parameters, such as the thresholds for the residuals of the Ritz pairs and maximal subspace dimensions, plays an important role.